 Every organization wants growth, but most search in all the wrong places.Many CEOs, business leaders and marketing experts overemphasize downstream marketing, ignoring the power of upstream marketing in driving revenue.

 Here are 5 places NOT to search for sales growth:

-- A sales promotion: Sales promotions are one of the worst places to find long-term growth.
+A sales promotion: Sales promotions are one of the worst places to find long-term growth.
 By definition, you may be discounting or bundling your services to make them more attractive for purchase.
-These activities may generate short-term gains, such as increased acquisition or revenue, but it is not sustainable over the long-term.
-To maximize effectiveness, a sales promotion needs to be part of an overall strategic plan with careful consideration on how the promotion affects your brand and the long term behavior of your customers.
+These activities may generate short-term gains, such as increased acquisition or revenue, but it is not sustainable over the long term.
+To maximize effectiveness, a sales promotion needs to be part of an overall strategic plan with careful consideration of how the promotion affects your brand and the long-term behavior of your customers.